CORE-GATECH-GROUP/serpent-tools/docs/examples/Settings.rst

 The ``serpentTools`` package is designed to, without intervention, be able to store all the data contained in each of the various output files.
-However, the :py:mod:`serpentTools.settings` module grants great flexibility to the user over what data is obtained through the
+However, the :mod:`serpentTools.settings` module grants great flexibility to the user over what data is obtained through the
 `rc <https://unix.stackexchange.com/questions/3467/what-does-rc-in-bashrc-stand-for>`_
 class.